Introduction

 The Triad is a work in progress.
 We are sharing it anyway for three reasons:

-- The Triad helps explain why we went big on Transmutex relative to our other investments (all of all which align with our Resilience Matrix).
+1. The Triad helps explain our conviction leading Transmutex for a Series A relative to our other investments (all of all which align with our Resilience Matrix).
 Put another way, The Triad drove our sizing, whereas the Resilience Matrix drove our selection.

 Although it is far too bold to claim that The Triad is predictive of large-scale technological adoption, we feel it provides a technique for describing the “shape” of these trends at any moment.
 This allows us to take a snapshot of our beliefs + predictions in a manner that enables structured retroactive analysis on where the path that unfolded deviates from expectations.
 With it, we lay the foundation for learning.